Background on En-ROADS Dynamics🔗

 - “Why doesn’t subsidizing renewables, nuclear, or a new zero-carbon energy source help avoid more warming?”

-This dynamic is also relevant to increasing energy efficiency.
+This dynamic is also relevant to increasing energy efficiency or electrification.
 However, energy-using capital, such as vehicles, buildings, and industry, has an average lifetime that is much shorter (10-15 years).
-One can promote increases to the energy efficiency of new cars immediately, for example, but the average energy efficiency of all the cars takes decades to improve since it takes time for all the old inefficient cars to be taken off the road.
+One can promote the sale of electric cars immediately, for example, but the average amount of all cars that are electric takes decades to rise to the same level since it takes time for all the old fuel-based cars to be taken off the road.

 View this scenario in En-ROADS.